 CHAPTER 25 (1957-1962) – I

 While Stievo basked in the reflective glow of his being, torrential rains began to fall into Lake Michigan.
-In short order water breached the beach barricades, flooding the streets westward.
+In short order, water breached the beach barricades, flooding the streets westward.
 Most of the city was ignorant of the damage as it raged through the night.
 Come morning, the newly-formed river had bisected Chicago into north and south as waters continued their charge west toward Manlius.
-After reaching their destination, a hole opened up in the earth allowing the wall of water to deposit into the rock below, the deepest depths of which were hot enough to evaporate the fluid and send it back up in the form of a steaming hiss, shooting into the sky above the tiny town.
+After reaching their destination, a hole opened up in the earth allowing the wall of water to deposit into the earth below, the deepest depths of which were hot enough to evaporate the fluid and send it back up in the form of a steaming hiss, shooting into the sky above the tiny town.
 The rains over the lake would not relent, nor would the flow of the river, nor would the hissing of the steam.
 No one knew how long this could possibly last.

 Anticipate the next position

 Strategy, tactics, execution

 To play is to play to win